Traditional Approach to Natural Language Processing

 A Hidden Markov Model (HMMs)

-Commonly used in speech recognition and POS tagging, Hidden Markov Models are statistical models of sequences of observations.
+Hidden Markov Models are statistical models of sequences of observations commonly used in speech recognition and POS tagging.
 The strengths are based on the hidden process a set of observed data stems from.
-Gaps exist between what the states are in NLP and what are the actual words.
-From the data shown 2 distinct circles appear.
-The great one displays the unknown view and the lower one the overwhelming piece of facts.
+Gaps exist between what the states are in NLP and what the actual words are.
+From the data shown, 2 distinct circles appear.
+The great one displays the unknown view, and the smallest one displays the overwhelming facts.

 Example:

-In every sentence, there is a specific hidden part of the speech tagging for each specific word.
-If we have a sentence which is “the cat sat,” a model could employ the rule determining the maximum likelihood or rather the most likely sequence of three finite tags based on the data.
+Every sentence has a specific hidden part of the speech tagging for each word.
+If we have a sentence “the cat sat,” a model could employ the rule determining the maximum likelihood or, rather, the most likely sequence of three finite tags based on the data.

 The Advantages of Statistical Models: